SpaceVim/SpaceVim/docs/documentation.md

 | `SPC i U 1`  | insert UUIDv1 (use universal argument to insert with CID format)      |
 | `SPC i U 4`  | insert UUIDv4 (use universal argument to insert with CID format)      |
 | `SPC i U U`  | insert UUIDv4 (use universal argument to insert with CID format)      |

+**Tips:** You can specify number of password characters using prefix argument, (i.e. `10 SPC i p 1` will generate 10 characters of simple password)

 #### Increase/Decrease numbers